JCTools/JCTools/jctools-benchmarks/README.md

 JCTools Benchmarks
 -------
-This project contains performance tests designed to strech the queue implementations and expose contention as well as providing some baseline quantities to consider when doing back of the envelope estimations.
+This project contains performance tests designed to stretch the queue implementations and expose contention as well as providing some baseline quantities to consider when doing back of the envelope estimations.
 The benchmarks cover some basic operation costs, latency (for a SPSC usecase) and throughput.